 I am not accepting new Ph.D. students for 2022–2023.

 Lab: Science-based Transdiagnostic Research and Interventions for Parenting Effectively and Safely (STRIPES) Lab

-Briegel, W., Peer, S. O., & Niec, L. N. (in press).
+Briegel, W., Peer, S. O., Dell'armi, M., & Niec, L. N. (2018).
 Building resilience through PCIT: Assessing child adaptive functioning and parent-child relationship quality.
-In L. N. Niec (Ed.), Handbook of parent-child interaction therapy: Innovations and applications for research and practice.
-New York City, NY: Springer.
+In L. N. Niec (Ed.), Handbook of parent-child interaction therapy: Innovations and applications for research and practice (pp. 341–358).
+New York, NY: Springer.

 Hanson, R., Saunders, B., Peer, S., Ralston, E., Moreland, A., Schoenwald, S., & Chapman, J. (2018).
 Community-Based Learning Collaboratives and participant reports of interprofessional collaboration, barriers to, and utilization of child trauma services.
 Children and Youth Services Review, 94, 306–314.

 Solomon, D., Åsberg, K., Peer, S., & Prince, G. (2016).
 Cumulative risk hypothesis: Predicting and preventing child maltreatment recidivism.
 Child Abuse & Neglect, 58, 80–90.

 Triemstra, K. T., Niec, L. N., Peer, S. O., & Christian, A. S. (2016).
 Influence of conventional masculine gender role norms on parental attitudes toward seeking psychological services for children.
 Psychology of Men & Masculinity. doi: http://dx.doi.org.cmich.idm.oclc.org/10.1037/men0000055